sreepal/InterviewQuestions/README.md

 Hello!
 Welcome to the Comcast Silicon Valley Test Engineering interview question repo.
 Your task is to pick whichever of the interview questions below suits your interest and code up a working solution within 24hrs.
 Your instructions are as follows
 # Instructions
 1. Create a new repo under your personal org in github with the name / number of the question you choose to implement in the name of the org
-2. Implement the solution in whatever language you want (we prefer Java but if you are more comfortable in another language please feel free)
+2. Implement the solution in whatever language you want (we prefer Java but if you are more comfortable in another language please feel free).
+Your code should be unit tested.
 3. Submit the URL of the repo to your comcast recruiters for review by our team

 # Questions